 Top 5 Tips to Bathe a Cat

 Bathing cats can be notoriously difficult.
-However, there are some tips that can help make the experience less painful—figuratively and literally.
+However, some tips can help make the experience less painful—figuratively and literally.

-Get Professional Help: If all else fails, consider using a professional grooming service.
-They have experience dealing with ferocious felines and they have the tools and the setup to ensure the job is done quickly and well.
+5. Get Professional Help: If all else fails, consider using a professional grooming service.
+They have experience dealing with ferocious felines, and they have the tools and the setup to ensure the job is done quickly and well.

 Frequently Asked Questions